Elise Build Guide by KirbyMorph

 Giant's Belt and rushing a

-Sunfire Cape.
+Sunfire Aegis.
 It is stronger the earlier you get it (resists are lower early and the passive never scales with levels, so will be more effective early than later) and will provide health and armor vs these true damage champs (

 Olaf,